LauraBertola/Tutorials/WGS (low depth)/Readme.md

 You can find the steps for downloading, quality control, trimming and mapping [here](FastQC_Trimming_Mapping.md).
 Genotype-likelihood computation and probabilistic SNP filtering [here](Genotype_Likelihoods_Filtering.md).
-Note that there are exercises with additional information [here](Exercises.md).

 :camera: Lion in Okavango Delta, Botswana
 ![lion2](./Images/174_Okavango.jpg)